-The feasibility of transport-layer FEC was initially explored by Rizzo [12].
-Baldatoni et al [10] proposed a version of TCP with FEC (but without adaptivity) that works with small error rates.
-TCP Westwood [13] uses an output rate estimate for congestion control and survives small error rates (under 5 %).
-Krishnan et al [9] observe that distinguishing congestion loss from erasure loss is not sufficient to get performance gains.
-Loss-Tolerant TCP (LT-TCP), a scheme proposed by the authors in [14] is designed to make TCP operate under high loss regimes in ECN environments [8] by adding adaptive MSS and FEC mechanisms.
+The feasibility of transport-layer FEC was initially explored by Rizzo [13].
+Baldatoni et al. [1] proposed a version of TCP with FEC (but without adaptivity) that works with small error rates.
+TCP-Westwood [14] uses an output rate estimate for congestion control and survives small error rates (under 5 %).
+Krishnan et al. [11] observe that distinguishing congestion loss from erasure loss is not sufficient to get performance gains.
+Loss-Tolerant TCP (LT-TCP) [17], a scheme proposed by the authors is designed to make TCP operate under high loss regimes in ECN environments [10] by adding adaptive MSS and FEC mechanisms.

 Recent studies have examined the impact of interference in wireless LAN environments.
-Golmie et al study the performance of Bluetooth Access Control Layer in [6] operating in close proximity to an 802.11 WLAN system.
+Golmie et al. study the performance of Bluetooth Access Control Layer in [6] operating in close proximity to an 802.11 WLAN system.
 The probability of collision between a Bluetooth transmission and WLAN transmission is derived and is found to be significant.
-Golmie et al [5] evaluate the effect of mutual interference on the performance of Bluetooth and IEEE 802.11b systems.
+Golmie et al. [5] evaluate the effect of mutual interference on the performance of Bluetooth and IEEE 802.11b systems.
 The authors report significant packet error rates for WLAN transmissions given interference from Bluetooth.

 Shellhammer [16] derives the probability of an 802.11 packet error in the presence of interference from Bluetooth.
-Reference [2] presents a model of the interference that IEEE 802.11 transmissions may experience because of either a Bluetooth call or voice link.
+Chiasserini et al. [2] present a model of the interference that IEEE 802.11 transmissions may experience because of either a Bluetooth call or voice link.
 The paper also proposes a traffic shaping technique to the Bluetooth flow that can reduce the impact of interference.

 Rate adaptation is a technique used by 802.11 a/b/g wireless devices to make use of multi-rate capabilities in response to SNR degradation and packet erasures.
-Lacage et al [11] and Sadeghi [15] discuss 802.11b's Auto Rate Fallback (ARF) and Receiver Based Auto Rate (RBAR) and propose new rateadaptation mechanisms.
-TCP level impact was not considered.
+Sadeghi et al. [15] discuss the Auto Rate Fallback (ARF) protocol and introduce the Opportunistic Auto Rate (OAR) protocol to better exploit link conditions.
+Lacage et al. [12] propose an Adaptive Auto Rate Feedback (AARF) algorithm for low latency systems.
+Holland et al. [8] present a rate adaptive MAC protocol called the Receiver-Based AutoRate (RBAR) protocol where the adaptivity is determined by the receiver and not the sender.

-TCP performance is studied by Fu et al [4] in a stationary multi-hop 802.11 wireless network using IEEE 802.11 channels.
-They show the existence of an optimal TCP window size that is tied to the hop count in the multi-hop path.
-Moreover, since the link-level drop probability is not enough to keep the TCP window tied down to the optimal window size, a link layer scheme called Link RED is proposed to tune the packet dropping probability to stabilize the TCP window size around the optimal value.
+Fu et al. [4] show the existence of an optimal TCP window size that is tied to the hop count in the multi-hop path.
+A link layer scheme called Link RED is proposed to tune the packet dropping probability to stabilize the TCP window size around the optimal value.
 Adaptive pacing at the link layer is proposed to coordinate channel access.

-ElRakabawy et al [3] also observe that the ideal TCP window is tied to the hop count.
-However, instead of making changes on the link-layer, a TCP mechanism called Adaptive Pacing is proposed that operates at the TCP layer by estimating 4-hop propagation delay and the coefficient of variation of recent RTT samples.
+ElRakabawy et al. [3] also observe that the ideal TCP window is tied to the hop count.
+However, instead of changing the link-layer, a TCP mechanism called Adaptive Pacing is proposed that operates by estimating 4-hop propagation delay and the coefficient of variation of recent RTT samples.

-In contrast to these works, our proposal considers heavy packet erasure rates and multi-layer interactions.
+In contrast to the above, our proposal considers heavy packet erasure rates and multi-layer interactions.
 We propose revised parameter settings at the MAC layer and a new LT-TCP proposal at the TCP layer.